 Once you open an account, you can deposit funds into an IRA with cash, a check, or a direct transfer from your bank.
 The Security Act eliminated the age limit at which a person can contribute to an IRA.
 As long as you're still working, there's no age limit to be able to contribute to a traditional IRA.
 With Roth IRAs, you can contribute at any age, as long as your earned income is within the allowable income limits.

+Additionally, there are many IRA Gold Companies that offer gold-backed IRAs for those looking to diversify their retirement portfolio.
 If you're not sure how much you can contribute, use our calculator.
 The two most common IRAs are traditional and Roth.
 The main difference between the two is the way they are taxed.
 Traditional IRAs allow you to make deposits or contributions that are tax-deductible.

 Your money is then subject to income tax when you withdraw or make distributions during retirement.
 Contributions to Roth IRAs are made with after-tax money, so you pay taxes now and retirement withdrawals are tax-free.
 A traditional IRA is an account to which you can contribute money before or after taxes.
 Your contributions may be tax-deductible depending on your situation, helping to provide you with immediate tax benefits.